paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

 Ground architecture
 -------------------

-The Ground Control Station (GCS) consits of multiples programs, communicating with each other by the software bus `Ivy <https://www.eei.cena.fr/products/ivy/>`_ (see the `documentation <https://ivybus.gitlab.io/>`_ for details), as seen on the general architecture diagram above.
+The Ground Control Station (GCS) consists of multiples programs, communicating with each other by the software bus `Ivy <https://www.eei.cena.fr/products/ivy/>`_ (see the `documentation <https://ivybus.gitlab.io/>`_ for details), as seen on the general architecture diagram above.

 .. note::